 The allergic reaction to nearshore and offshore call centres

-From the editor: Whilst this article is from Nick Jiwa in the USA, the concerns and sentiment regarding the use of nearshore and offshore call centres remain the same in Australia so we shared this article with permission from Customerserv.
+From the editor: Whilst this article was authored by Nick Jiwa who is based in the USA, the concerns and sentiment regarding the use of nearshore and offshore call centres remain the same in Australia.

 “Hell no” is often the first reaction when someone in your budget meeting says:

-“Why don’t we cut costs by outsourcing our call center offshore?”
+“Why don’t we cut costs by outsourcing our call centre offshore?”

 The visceral response is understandable—in fact, most of us probably had a similar “first” reaction to offshore call centres.